- Reference Number: HEY841/2025

 Patient Advice and Liaison Service (PALS) and Complaints

-This booklet is for the use of Hull University Teaching Hospitals – Major Trauma Centre only.
+This patient information leaflet has been created for use at Hull University Teaching Hospital – Major Trauma Centre only.

 Hull Royal Infirmary Major Trauma Centre Booklet